rvcgeeks/Rvc-TCP-Station/README.md

 ./ngrok tcp X
 ```
 where X is port where you have launched rvc-tcp-server

-4) Gert the hostname and port no Y from ngrok and use them to connect other rvc-tcp-clients
+4) Get the hostname and port no Y from ngrok and use them to connect other rvc-tcp-clients

 ## Instructions